Tuesday, February 7, 2017

 Melody Maia's Facebook.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who are afraid of starting their transition early or who fear discrimination and hatred?

 Melody: Take time to build an effective support structure for yourself before you transition.
-You will face many challenges and better not to go through them alone.
+You will face many challenges and it’s better not to go through them alone.
 Friends, other trans people, therapy, and medical expertise are all necessary components.
 If you can’t find those things where you live, if you are able, go to where you can find them.
 If not, use the Internet as your lifeline.
 This process is not for the faint of heart.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your next steps at this stage in your life, and where do you see yourself in the next five to seven years?

 Melody: I’m trying to develop my channel into a larger platform to help with my transgender advocacy.
 I am also nurturing a music career that I hope will one day be a viable profession.
 My dream is to be able to combine these one day and do it full-time.
 I hope in 5-7 years that will be a reality.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My pen friend Gina Grahame once told me that we should not limit our potential based on how we were born or by what we see other trans people doing.
+She said our dreams should not end on an operating table, that’s where they begin.
+Do you agree?

 Melody: Very much so, yes.
 I’ve been asked by many trans women after my surgery if I was now happy.
 The answer is not yet, but I have now given myself a shot at happiness that was not possible before.
 If all it took to be happy was to possess a vagina, all cisgender women would be happy.
 That isn’t the case.
 The race did not end on that operating table.
 It began and I now feel comfortable enough in my skin to run it to my greatest potential.